 The model spread to consoles and PC.
 Fortnite, released in 2017, became the defining game of the late 2010s with 350 million registered players and $2.4 billion in revenue in 2018 alone — almost entirely from cosmetic purchases and Battle Passes.
 You could play the full game without spending a cent.
 Millions of people chose to spend anyway.

-While mobile and console gaming grabbed headlines, browser-based gaming quietly evolved from Flash-era novelties into something genuinely impressive.
+While mobile and console gaming dominated headlines, browser-based gaming quietly evolved from Flash-era novelties into something genuinely impressive.

-The death of Flash in 2020 was actually a turning point for the better.
+The death of Flash in 2020 was, counter-intuitively, a turning point for the better.
 HTML5, WebGL, and modern JavaScript engines gave browser games access to GPU acceleration, native mobile compatibility, and better performance than Flash ever delivered.
 No plugins, no downloads, no app store gatekeepers.

-Browser gaming occupies a unique sweet spot: more accessible than console gaming, less bloated than mobile apps, and available on literally any device with an internet connection.
-You click a link.
-You play.
-No 50GB downloads.
-No storage management.
-No compatibility headaches.
+Browser gaming now occupies a distinctive sweet spot: more accessible than console gaming, less bloated than mobile apps, and available on effectively any device with an internet connection.
+Click a link, play.
+No 50GB downloads, no storage management, no compatibility headaches.
+The technology that used to be a punchline is now a legitimate platform for short-session skill-based games that stand on their own rather than as "good for a browser game" curiosities.